Anne Penington B.A (hons), BSW. Reg. BPF,IAAP,BPC

 - Relationship problems

 To get started you would be welcome to contact me either by telephone or email.
 We may then decided to set up an initial consultation session to explore what you are looking for and whether I may be able to help.
 We may meet for further exploratory sessions before agreeing arrangements for ongoing therapy which may be either fixed term or open-ended.
 At this point I usually find it helpful to give people a written information sheet confirming the practical arrangements for therapy.
 My usual fee for once weekly therapy is £50.00 per session.
 I charge £60 for sessions starting after 6.00pm.
 Fees for therapy more frequently than once a week are negotiable.

 There is plenty of space for parking in the street outside my consulting room.

 I am available to see people on Tuesdays, Wednesdays and Thursdays.
-I have limited availability for sessions early on Friday mornings for people in therapy more than once a week.
+I currently have an evening vacancy on a Wednesday.

 Types of client